Complex Molecular Systems

-The student attends 10 scientific lectures that have been organized by ICMS and at the end of the academic year submits a document that includes a take-home-message of max. three lines per lecture and a question that you have asked, or could have asked to the speaker of max. three lines per lecture.
+The student attends 10 scientific lectures per year that have been organized by ICMS and at the end of the academic year submits a document that includes a take-home-message of max. three lines per lecture and a question that you have asked, or could have asked to the speaker of max. three lines per lecture.
 The chosen lectures should reflect an interdisciplinary selection.
 Students of the two-year program follow lectures in their first year (ICMS Lectures 1) as well as in their second year (ICMS Lectures 2) of the program.

 10 cp Electives

 Students follow two or more courses from other departments to train the ability to understand research outside of your own field of expertise.
 The courses should be worth at least10 cp.

 Students follow one or more courses from other departments to train the ability to understand research outside of your own field of expertise.
 The courses should be worth at least 5 cp.

 2,5 cp Master thesis communication (8I060)

 The student writes a communication in a scientific paper format (under the guidance of the supervisor) that translates the contents of the master thesis to a broader scientific audience.
 The topics chosen by the student within the program should preferably reflect an interdisciplinary nature.
 The format follows Nature Communications and the length (including figures) should not exceed three pages.
 The students can submit their paper (including advice of the supervisor on the grade) to Cindy Plompen.

 - A list with your grades obtained within the bachelor program (minimum average 7,5 out of 10) and a letter of recommendation by your supervisor or professor.

 - Successful admission to a TU/e master degree program in Applied Physics, Biomedical Engineering, Mechanical Engineering, Chemical Engineering and Chemistry or Mathematics & Computer Science.